Congo (film): Box office

-Congo was estimated to gross $13–$15 million in its opening weekend, but surprised the industry when it grossed $24.6 million for the weekend, placing number one at the US box office ahead of Casper.
+Congo was estimated to gross $13–15 million in its opening weekend, but surprised the industry when it grossed $24.6 million for the weekend, placing number one at the US box office ahead of Casper.
 It was overtaken by Batman Forever during its second weekend.
 In the United States and Canada, the film grossed $81,022,101.
 The final worldwide gross was $152,022,101 versus a $50,000,000 budget.

 Critical response

-Rotten Tomatoes collected 52 reviews to give the film an approval rating of 23% with a rating average of 4.1/10.
+Rotten Tomatoes collected 54 reviews to give the film an approval rating of 24%.
 The site's consensus states: "Mired in campy visual effects and charmless characters, Congo is a suspenseless adventure that betrays little curiosity about the scientific concepts it purports to care about."
 Metacritic rated it 22/100 based on 19 reviews, meaning "generally unfavorable" reviews.
 Roger Ebert of Chicago Sun-Times rated it 3 out of 4 stars.
 He called the film a splendid example of a genre no longer much in fashion, the jungle adventure story.
 It was nominated for seven Golden Raspberry Awards.
 Hal Hinson of The Washington Post called the film a "Spielberg knockoff...shamelessly lifting themes and ideas from a handful of Steven's greatest hits."
 He criticized Amy the gorilla as "the most disappointing 'performance' of all" and opined that the supporting actors, Tim Curry and Ernie Hudson, stood out more than the lead actors.

 The A.V.
 Clubs Ignatiy Vishnevetsky said Congo was full of "goofy pleasures" like "delectably goofy" lasers and "mutant killer apes", calling it one of the most enjoyable films that came out of the post–Jurassic Park period.
 He said he enjoyed the film more as a campy comedy than as the thriller the trailers made it out to be, and concluded with "Is Congo a good film?
 It's certainly a good time."